oscarmickelin/locally-correlated-recovery/README.md

 solve_each_slice_second_twosided.m - solves one iteration of AX - X^TA^T, where X is a matrix with band structure

 jennrich.m - Implements Jennrich's algorithm for orthogonally decomposable tensors

+calc_stop.m - Calculates the relative improvement between current iterate Xs and the previous iterate Xsprev, for elements contained in bad_rows